 - Make publications "Who Made My Clothes?"(I'll explain below )

 - Write a love letter to your favorite garment

 - Send a Post card to a political leader

 - Create a video in which you show how you reuse your clothes in a thousand and one ways

 - Organize an event near you to involve MORE people!

 - Make a donation to Fashion Revolution and / or buy their magazine

 To make your participation in the Fashion Revolution easier, I created a PDF that explains the majority of the actions you can take to fight against the nasty fashion industry!

-In this free PDF, let me explain what publications "Who Made My Clothes?" show you examples and show you in detail the other small projects that can make a big difference.
+In this free PDF, I'll explain what publications “Who Made My Clothes?” are, I'll show you examples and I'll let you discover in detail the other small projects that can make a big difference